Alessandro Luzzago: Life

-Veneration
+Beatification process

 At Luzzago's funeral, Cardinal Federico Borromeo said, "I honour this body not as a friend but as a saint".

 In 1625 the City Council of Brescia asked the bishop to begin Luzzago's cause of beatification.
 The diocesan investigation was opened on 13 February 1658.
 In 1751 the cause was transferred to the Sacred Congregation of Rites in Rome.
-In 1899 Pope Leo XIII promulgated a decree recognising his heroic virtues, thus conferring on him the title of Venerable.
+In 1899 Pope Leo XIII promulgated a decree recognising his heroic virtues, thus conferring on him the title of a Venerable.

 In 2014 Luzzago's spiritual writings were published.
 Among his writings is an Instruction for the Knights of Malta, in which he proposes various practices for their sanctification, including a course modeled upon the Spiritual Exercises of Ignatius of Loyola and a list of readings taken from contemporary ascetics.